nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 *  A lesson can be identified by the index number shown in the lesson list of the student.
 </div>

-An optional field for a lesson is:
-* Homework
 <br>

 --------------------------------------------------------------------------------------------------------------------